alex2011576/Music-Box-Spotify-API-/README.md

 </li>
 <li>Now the app is accessible under the domain adress where you host it.</li>
 Just follow the "Access" steps form above.
-(Don't forget to provide access for each user in you spotify app).
+(Don't forget to provide access for each user in your spotify app).